Row of beehives in a spring UK apiary representing April beekeeping tasks

 • Are there clear signs of disease or pests that need investigation?

 Keep your smoker and spare equipment ready, and write up your inspection promptly afterwards so that patterns and concerns are captured while fresh in your mind.
+If you are unsure what a healthy brood nest should look like, compare your findings with the Brood Pattern Guide after each visit.

 Swarm Control Preparation – Getting Ahead in April